ntrifiletti/powerschool/README.md

 - One virtual machine with network interface, NSG, public IP
 - Public IP's SKU's are set to basic and should disassociated and deleted during the appropriate migration steps.
 - Deploys into existing resource group and VNET
-- Allows you to specific IP address during preconfiguration
+- Template has parameter to set static IP address during preconfiguration